mimartin12/bw-hiring-exercise/roles/SHOT/.github/PULL_REQUEST_TEMPLATE.md

 -   Written new unit and / or integration tests where applicable
 -   Used internationalization (i18n) for all UI strings
 -   CI builds passed
--   Communicated to DevOps any deployment requirements
+-   Communicated to BRE any deployment requirements
 -   Updated any necessary documentation or informed the documentation team

 ## 🦮 Reviewer guidelines